TanRequiem/Requiems-john-hash-GUI-cracker/README.md

 ## Project Overview

 Hi I'm Tanner.
 I made this project for my CyberLeague team.
-It started as an utility and became a full C++ GUI application.
+It started as a side utility and became a full C++ GUI application.
 The goal is to make it easy to use Hashcat and John the Ripper for password security auditing.

 Note: You need to download hashcat and john until we add our hash and password cracker..
 The creators of the tool can help me add them to the system.